safimamu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that prints the absolutebpath name of the working directory

 ## Task 1
-Display contents list of your current directory
+Display contents list of your current directory.

+## Task 2
+Write a sceipt that changes the working directory to home directory.